Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 Atom Class
 ==========

-Recall that an Expression to be evaluated is kind of S-expression called and ``ExpressionList``, where each list item is either itself an ``ExpressionList`` or an object in a class derived from ``Atom``.
+Recall that an Expression to be evaluated is kind of M-expression called and ``ExpressionList``, where each list item is either itself an ``ExpressionList`` or an object in a class derived from ``Atom``.